PhotoLab opens in the “Photo Library” tab, the Source Browser presents the folders of the computer.

 It decreases shadows while preserving bright areas and quickly recovers detail in areas that are close to clipping.
 It balances the too violent contrasts.
 It respects the dynamics of the skies.
 The image gains in density.

-Smart Lighting is a prerequisite for the development of the photo where it often brings the essential.
+Smart Lighting is also a prerequisite for the development of the photo where it often brings the essential.
 It is preferable for the beginner photographer to leave it permanently activated since it acts appropriately according to the need.

 Sometimes nothing happens, which can be confusing.
 Indeed it does not bring anything to a balanced image taken under a soft and generous lighting.
 Its interest is proven on backlightings.